History of the club

 The season’s haul was a just reward for skipper Mark Stewart – son of former professional Terry – who had featured in most of the 23 previous league campaigns since that 1988 triumph.
 A fast-bowler with an unquenchable will to win, Stewart had been a regular in the Bolton League inter-league squads and even his fiercest rivals would not deny him his first championship winners’ medal.

 Throughout the 20th century and into the 21st, a number of club officials have been extremely influential in taking the club forward.
-The Hodson brothers, Ronnie and Derek, had the foresight to push for the Log Cabin development in the mid-1960s while, no less important, club stalwarts Tony and Gordon Horrocks – and former club president Cyril Butterworth – each gave or have given more than sixty years’ service both on and off the pitch in various capacities.
+The Hodson brothers, Ronnie and Derek, had the foresight to push for the Log Cabin development in the mid-1960s while, no less important, club stalwarts Tony and Gordon Horrocks – along with Cyril Butterworth – each gave or have given more than sixty years’ service both on and off the pitch in various capacities.
 Without their enthusiam and hard work the club wouldn’t be the force it is today.

 That arrangement served to remind the club just what a competitive league the GMCL is when, after being placed in the Premier League for the inaugural season, they finished their first campaign in one of the four relegation places.
 However, they rounded off their 150th anniversary year with a speedy promotion back into the top flight at the first attempt.